vladmandic/face-api/README.md

 - Removed tests, docs, examples
 - Updated all package dependencies
+- Modified to make compatible with TensorFlow/JS 2.0+
+- Trivial code changes for updated TypeScript type checking
 - Removed unnecesary package dependencies (karma, jasmine, etc.)
-- Updated Typescript build process to target ES2020 instead of dual ES5/ES6
+- Updated Typescript build process to target ES2018 instead of dual ES5/ES6
-- Modified to make compatible with TensorFlow/JS 2.0+
-- Trivial code changes for updated Typescript type checking
 - Changed browser bundle process to use ESBuild instead of Rollup
-- Updated tfjs dependencies since backends were removed from tfjs-core
+- Updated dependencies to @tensorflow/tfjs since backends were removed from @tensorflow/tfjs-core

 - Removed following models as they are either obsolete or non-functional with tfjs 2.0+
   - ssdMobilenetv1: Relies on batchNorm() function which is made obsolete in tfjs 2.0